 The AEDC provides a periodic snapshot of how Australia's children are faring as they start their first year of full-time school.
-The AEDC occurs in Term 2, between May and July and represents a commitment to understanding how children are developing from both vulnerability and strengths-based perspectives, to ensure that all children start primary school in a position of equal opportunity.
+The AEDC occurs nationally between May and July (Terms 2-3) and represents a commitment to understanding how children are developing from both vulnerability and strengths-based perspectives, to ensure that all children start primary school in a position of equal opportunity.